m-chandler/factorio-spot-pricing/readme.md

 * `sudo docker logs $(docker ps -q --filter ancestor=factoriotools/factorio)` - Check Factorio container logs.

 DO NOT restart the Factorio docker container via SSH.
 This will cause ECS to lose track of the container, and effectively kill the restarted container and create a new one.
-Refer to restarting to container above for the right method.
+Refer to Restarting the Container above for the right method.

 ## Thanks